gft-academy-pl/gcp-anti-fraud-detector/02-dataflow.md

 **Run on the DataFlow**

 Enable API in order to be able to operate on DataFlow.
-Go to API&Services, search for Dataflow, and click Enable button, or use this link: https://console.cloud.google.com/apis/library/dataflow.googleapis.com
+Go to API&Services, search for Dataflow, and click Enable button, or use this link: https://console.cloud.google.com/apis/library/dataflow.googleapis.com.
+You can also do it from command line using `gcloud services enable dataflow.googleapis.com`.

 - Input: public dataset
 - Output: output bucket